nthGH1030/Sudoku/README.md

 Implement data-base
 - create tables that save question, answer and user id in schema (done)

-**------!!!!!!!!! currently the database can run, but nothing is added into the database------**

-- The database shall pre-load solve() to save question and answers before app launch
+- The database shall pre-load solve() to save question and answers before app launch (done)

 - replace the sessions implementation inside the script and use database to get question and answers

 Implement register and login